Metasploit for Pentester: Clipboard

 Introduction

-During the late 2014s, the Metasploit got an update featuring a functionality similar to the OJ TheColonial Reeves Extended API (extapi).
-It is originally intended for the Windows targets only, but it was refined and developed over time.
-It included 3 functionalities:
+During the late 2014s, the Metasploit Framework received an update featuring a functionality similar to the OJ TheColonial Reeves Extended API (extapi).
+Initially, the update targeted Windows systems only.
+However, developers refined and expanded it over time to include more capabilities.

-Service Management: With the help of this Meterpreter users will be provided a service management interface.
-It will allow them to get a more detailed read of services running on the target, including the start-up status and services that can interact with the desktop.
+Service Management: With the help of this, Meterpreter users access a service management interface.
+This interface allows them to read detailed information about services running on the target, including the startup status and interaction capabilities with the desktop.

-Clipboard Management: At last, the one that we will be discussing in detail in this post.
-It allows the attacker to read from the target’s clipboard and write to it as well.
-It is not limited to text but you can use it to download files and images too.
+Clipboard Management: which we will discuss in detail in this post.
+It allows the attacker to read and write to the target’s clipboard.
+Moreover, it is not limited to text, as attackers can also download files and images.

-To begin, we need to have a meterpreter shell on a target machine.
-We will then use the load command to get the external api module loaded in the session as demonstrated below.
+To begin the process, we first need to obtain a meterpreter shell on the target machine.
+After achieving this, we then use the load extapi command to load the External API module into the session, as demonstrated below.

 load extapi